Zhengqbbb/qb-coin/README.md

 <!-- /TOC -->

 ## Introduction
-🚀 qb is a A fast and simple terminal plugin that 🌕 can **watch your BSC coins price in the terminal**.And manage your BSC coins list.
+🚀 qb is a A fast and simple terminal plugin 🌕 that can **watch your BSC coins price in the terminal**.And manage your local BSC coins list.

 <img alt="demogif" src="https://tva1.sinaimg.cn/large/6ccee0e1gy1gwxfgv4jr1g21nm0oo46t.gif" />